JumanaShireen26/starwarsApi/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 To Run This App
-1. Download .zip/clone git repo
+1. Download .zip/clone git repo of master branch
 2. In cmd inside folder path -- npm install -g @angular/cli
 3. npm install
 4. ng serve